-This t-shirt fit guide will show you exactly how a t-shirt should fit, regardless of your build.
+This T-shirt fit guide will show you exactly how a T-shirt should fit, regardless of your build.

-Just like jeans, t-shirts are essential wardrobe items that every man needs to own.
+Just like jeans, T-shirts are essential wardrobe items that every man needs to own.
+They’re comfortable, casual, and versatile, so you need a how a T-shirt should fit to make you look great.

-T-Shirts Need to Fit Properly
+T-Shirts Need To Fit Properly

-One the other side, you have fitted, high-quality t-shirts in versatile, solid colors or tasteful patterns.
+One the other side, you have fitted, high-quality T-shirts in versatile, solid colors or tasteful patterns.
 These are universally flattering, regardless of age, skin tone or body type.
+Needless to say, we’re going for the latter.

 It’s okay if it doesn’t land directly on top of your shoulder bone, but make sure the seams aren’t hanging down on your upper arm.
+This is a clear sign that the shirt is too big for you.

-Moving on to the sleeves, you want to pay attention to both length and width.
+Moving on to the sleeves, you want to pay attention to length and width.
 Your sleeves should end about halfway between your armpit and elbow.

 Instead, the sleeves should fit closely around your arm without being tight or restrictive (like a compression shirt you might wear for working out).

-T-Shirt Torso
+T-Shirt Torso Fit

-If you see tension lines between your pecs, the shirt is too tight, or you simply bench press too much, bruh.
+If you see tension lines between your pecs, the shirt is too tight (or you simply bench press too much, bruh).

-T-Shirt Length
+T-Shirt Length Fit

-Your shirt should go about two inches past your waistband (or the bottom of your belt), and it should end right around mid-fly.
+Your shirt should go about two inches past your waistband (or the bottom of your belt) and end right around mid-fly.
+If it hits the bottom of your fly, it’s too long and will make you look shorter.

-At 5’6″, I don’t think there’s anything wrong with being a shorter man, but I think we can all agree that we don’t want to look shorter than we actually are.
+At 5’6″, I don’t think there’s anything wrong with being a shorter man.
+But I think we can all agree that we don’t want to look shorter than we actually are.

 T-Shirt Fit Types